-The Baby Trend has an extra-large storage bin compared to the completion.
-Unfortunately, it has a maximum allowable capacity of 5 pounds, making the size somewhat useless.
-This bin can be accessed from the back and sides, with smaller openings on the sides.
-We managed to fit our extra-large diaper bag through the back opening, but with a 5-pound weight limit, it will need to be almost empty to meet the limitations of the bin.
+The Baby Trend has an extra-large storage bin, but it only has a maximum capacity of 5 lbs, making it somewhat useless.
+This bin can be accessed from the back and sides and we managed to fit our extra-large diaper bag through the back opening, but with a 5lb weight limit, it will need to be almost empty to meet the bin limitations.

-The Expedition rolls easily and turns nicely, but not as nice as the Baby Jogger City Mini GT.
+The Expedition rolls easily and turns nicely, but not as nice as other options.
 It managed smaller spaces better than the Baby Jogger strollers, but it is a little tippy when you turn fast or sharply.
-The swivel front wheel allows it to move better than you'd expect for such a long stroller, and for pushing and turning on pavement, it only required one hand.
-Bumps and cords result in a bigger jolt than other strollers, likely thanks to the rubber tires.
-For off road and rougher terrain, it also performed well; it rolls over everything easily, including navigating grass and gravel.
-Taking the stroller over curbs and stairs is also easy, perhaps in part because it lacks shocks and doesn't bounce over the bumps giving the illusion of more control.
+The swivel front wheel allows it to move well and it only requires one hand.
+For off-road and rougher terrain, it also performs well rolling easily over grass and gravel.

 Weight and Folded Size

-Accessories include a rain cover.
-This accessory is sold separately and available for both single and double versions.
+Accessories include a rain cover sold separately.
 It is a clear poly-vinyl cover that attaches with hook and loop closures and can fit in the stroller pocket when not in use.

 — Juliet Spurrier, MD & BabyGearLab Team